jaemig/wl-traffic-tracker/README.md

 ## Information source

-All data is solely collected from the official [Wiener Linien Störungen Website](https://www.wienerlinien.at/eportal3/ep/programView.do?pageTypeId=66526&channelId=-46588&programId=69817). __There is no guarantee regarding the correctness and currency of the processed data__.
+All data is solely collected from the official [Wiener Linien Realtime API](https://www.wienerlinien.at/eportal3/ep/programView.do?pageTypeId=66526&channelId=-46588&programId=69817). __There is no guarantee regarding the correctness and currency of the processed data__.

 ## License